Converting Units of Mass: A thorough look to Grams

 6. Converting other units: Troy Ounces, Carats, etc.

 Other units of mass exist, such as troy ounces (used for precious metals), carats (used for gemstones), and others.
-These require specific conversion factors.
+On the flip side, these require specific conversion factors.
 You can find these factors online or in reference materials.
 The process remains the same: multiply the quantity in the original unit by the appropriate conversion factor to obtain the equivalent in grams.

 Practical Applications and Examples